ikushlianski/family-car-booking-backend/README.md

 - {entity}.constants.ts - constants related to this entity
 - {entity}.mapper.ts - mappers 1) network <-> business logic 2) business logic <-> database
 - {entity}.service.ts - business logic concerning this entity
+- {entity}.abilities.ts - role-based abilities of this entity relative to other entities
 - {entity}.repository.ts - layer for DB queries and data mapping from and to the data access layer

 Handlers are located in `services/handlers` directory.
 Each handler should be thin, know only about API Gateway event structure, and form responses.
 Otherwise, it merely delegates work to the services and repositories.